Loading...

 Knowledge Base

-Setting up your Professional Email DNS settings correctly ensures your emails are delivered securely and reliably.
+Setting up DNS Records for your OX Email plays a very important role in ensuring your emails are delivered securely and reliably.
 Whether using Bluehost for email hosting or another platform, properly configuring MX, SPF, and CNAME records is essential for smooth email operation and security.
 This guide will walk you through updating these DNS records for optimal Professional Email setup.

 Understanding MX Records for Email